bwlewis/future.redis/README.md

 ```

 You should also get 5050.
 If it stalls when you call `value()`, make
-sure you did indeed start the parallel first.
+sure you did indeed start the parallel workers first.

 For more information and examples, see `?future.redis::future.redis`.